enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 The client-side code will look for this attribute and only run if your component hasn’t already been "enhanced".
 Thus avoiding an unnecessary render pass.

-If you are have an existing Enhance Element you can always import it into your Component and use it as your `render` function.
+If you have an existing Enhance Element you can always import it into your Component and use it as your `render` function.

 <doc-callout level="none" mark="✨">